Introduction

 # This will print lots of info about the download process. `trace` prints even more.

-CARGO_HTTP_DEBUG=true CARGO_LOG=cargo::ops::registry=debug cargo fetch
+CARGO_HTTP_DEBUG=true CARGO_LOG=network=debug cargo fetch

 # This is an important command for diagnosing fingerprint issues.